timrooke1991/timrooke1991.github.io/_posts/2017-06-16-blogitive.md

 layout: post
 title:  "Blogitive"
 date:   2017-06-16
-excerpt: "A blogging platform coupled with IBM Watson's sentiment analysis API, which shows how negative or positive a post is"
+excerpt: "A blogging platform built with Express coupled with IBM Watson's sentiment analysis API, which shows how negative or positive a post is"
 project: true
 tag:
 - HTML5